Volkansari3/stellar-age-prediction-from-galah/README.md

 ## 1️⃣ Data Analysis

 - Selected a subset of the GALAH DR4 dataset by focusing on meaningful spectroscopic and stellar parameters.
-- Reduced dimensionality to focus on 131 relevant features.
 - Performed exploratory data analysis (EDA) using histograms, scatter plots, and correlation analysis.
 - Visualizations helped understand the age distribution, feature relationships, and potential outliers in the dataset.